ScottWales/ScottWales.github.io/_drafts/fortran-testing.md

 ---
 layout: post
 title: "Testing Fortran Programs"
+tags:
+ - fortran
+ - testing
 ---

 Testing your code is an important part of software development.
 It helps you to ensure your code is working as you create it as well as providing a way to show that it's still working as you make changes.

-Goal is to get the spatial derivative of a scalar field
+There are a variety of ways you can go about testing your code.
+In this article I'll go over some simple manual testing of a function, later we'll go over ways to automate this so that our code is always tested.

+There are two things to keep in mind when developing tests - functions should be specific in what they do, so that the amount of testing you need for each one is limited, and tests should run quickly, you want to be able to run your tests as often as possible so running them shouldn't interrupt your work.

 Create a sketch
 ===============

+Our goal today is to get the spatial derivative of a field, which we can then use in the timestepping of a model (e.g. something like the heat equation
+\\(\frac{\partial u}{\partial t} = \alpha\nabla^2 u\\))

-Start by writing out how you'd like to call the function
+Start by writing out how you'd like to call the function:
 {% highlight fortran linenos=table %}
 !
 Calculate a spatial derivative a = SpatialDerivative(b)
 {% endhighlight %}

-Build a test case around this, giving sample inputs and outputs
+Once you know how you're going to call the test create a testing function around the call.
+This should set up some sample inputs and outputs, then compare the results against the expected value.
+At this point we're just working out what types and helper functions we'll need.

 {% highlight fortran linenos=table %}
 ! testField.f90